nventive/FlutterApplicationTemplate/doc/ForcedUpdate.md

 To force an update, we wait for a `Future` `checkUpdateRequired()` to be resolved from the `UpdateRequiredservice` in the [main file of the app.](../src/app/lib/main.dart).

-This will direct the user to a page from which they cannot navigate back.
+This will redirect the user to a page from which they cannot navigate back.
 The page will contain a button that leads them to the appropriate page for updating the app, with the links defined in [appsettings.env](../src/app/appsettings.env).